Peer Group Convener

-Mark Palmer is a Peer Group Convenor for the NBA where he leads the Executive Leaders Peer Group.
+Mark Palmer is a Peer Learning & Wellness Group Convener for the NBA where he leads the Executive Leaders Peer Group.
 He served as the CEO of Woodhaven in Columbia, Missouri, for more than 20 years and retired in 2020.
 Woodhaven serves individuals with developmental disabilities and their families and is an NBA health and social service partner.
 Mark graduated from Iowa State University and has attended numerous national professional trainings to advance his skill set in serving individuals with disabilities.

 In his spare time, Mark enjoys running, traveling, and attending St. Louis Cardinals baseball games.
 Mark is a third-generation member of the Christian Church (Disciples of Christ) and is active in Central Christian Church in Fulton, Missouri.
 Mark is married to Deb and they have a 10-year-old Shi-Tzu named Gracie.

 Why do you feel “called to care” about Disciples health and social service ministry?